JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ```
 <p style="text-align: justify;">We see, therefore, that this syscall accepts two arguments.
 The first is socket function to invoke (for example, sys_socket()), the second indicates the arguments of this function (top of the stack in ECX).</p>

-The first function we call is sys_socket.
+<p style="text-align: justify;">The first function we call is sys_socket.
 Let's check its unique identifier.
-For "minor" syscalls called by socketcall(), their list is in the file:
+For "minor" syscalls called by socketcall(), their list is in the file:</p>

 - /usr/include/linux/net.h

 ```sh